kudobuilder/kudo/keps/0033-structured-parameters.md

 - replace the first item in the `labels` array of the first `topology` array element `kudo update ... -p topology/0/labels/0={ key: "Usage", value: "newValue" }`
 - replace the full labels array of the first topology element `kudo update ... -p topology/0/labels=[ { key: "DCLabel", value: "dc1" }, { key: "Usage", value: "additionalItem" } ]`

 The `kudo update` command will not allow adding or removing a single entry from an array field, as this would make the command not idempotent anymore.
+The only way to add or remove an entry from an array field is to replace the full array.

 We may decide to implement a `kudo patch` later on which is not idempotent an allows add/remove operations.
+For example:

+- Add a new label entry to the first topology array element `kudo patch ... --add topology/0/labels={ key: "NewKey", value: "NewValue" }`
+- Remove the second label entry of the first topology array element `kudo patch ... --remove topology/0/labels/1`

+The implementation of a `patch` command is *not* part of this KEP, these examples are to show possible options.

 #### Instance updates with a parameter file (`-P` option)